 Garnett Genuis (Sherwood Park—Fort Saskatchewan, CPC), speaking in the House on 18 October

 There's no slippery slope, of course, at least not that the Supreme Court could see.
+No one being pushed into an early death.
 And no skulduggery either: like, say, a euthanasia activist doctor entering a Catholic hospital under cover of flowers to lobby a dying parent on behalf of the children, arranging for the pain medication to be reduced so that a consent form can be signed, then blaming the hospital for the patient's suffering as part of a public campaign against religious and conscientious dissent.
 No, no – nothing like that!

 Nothing like this either, surely, though it can be found in the Canadian Medical Association Journal: “Medical assistance in dying could reduce annual health care spending across Canada by between $34.7 million and $138.8 million, exceeding the $1.5–$14.8 million in direct costs associated with its implementation…”